66-m/sorting-visualizer/README.md

    - American Flag Sort

-## How to build the Code for yourself
-### Building the Code:

-1. Clone this repository
-2. Make sure [JDK 17](https://www.oracle.com/java/technologies/downloads/) is installed and your environment variable `JAVA_HOME` is set
-3. Open a Terminal in the project folder and execute:

-* Windows

-        ./build.cmd

-* Linux/Mac

-        ./build

-### Running the compiled Code:

-* Windows

-        ./run.cmd

-* Linux/Mac

-        ./run

 ## Known Issues (Work in progess)
 * Randomizing >2000 elements doesn't show an animation
 * Visuals ImageHorizontal & ImageVertical not included